Marcelpv96/Compiler/readme.md

 # Compiler &mu;C

-## Introducció
+## Introduction

-Compilador realitzat per l'assignatura de Processadors de llenguatge de la Universitat de Lleida.
-Aquest compilador ha estat programat utilitzant bison per l'anàlisi sintàctic, i flex per l'anàlisi lexic.
+Compiler developed as final project of Compilers subject of Computer Engineering, University of Lleida.
+This compiler has been done using 'bison' for the syntactic analysis and Flex for the lexical analysis.

-## Funcionalitats implementades
+## functionalities

--  Declaració de variables locals de qualsevol tipus.
+-  Declare local variables of all types
--  Estructures de control bàsiques
+-  Basic control structures
     - If.. else
     - While
     - Do..
 While
     - For
-- Funcions.
+- Functions
-- Declaració de variables globals.
+- Declare global variables of all types

-## Instalació i ús
+## Installation

 - Flex:
     > sudo apt install flex